-- 1. The following shall be the teacher work year: - a.
+- The following shall be the teacher work year: - a.
 180 instructional days. - One teacher planning day prior to the start of school. - c.
 A two-day workshop of new teachers shall be scheduled prior to Labor Day.
 New teachers hired after the two-day workshop will be required to attend four afternoon workshop sessions scheduled during the first half of the school year.
-New teachers attending such workshops shall receive one (1) in-service credit. - 2.
-As in the past, the Board shall schedule holidays and vacation periods consistent with the educational needs of the District. - 3.
-Guidance Counselors, Curriculum Specialists and members of the Child Study Teams shall report the first day of the full week beginning on the Monday prior to Labor Day.
+New teachers attending such workshops shall receive one (1) in-service credit. - As in the past, the Board shall schedule holidays and vacation periods consistent with the educational needs of the District. - 3.
+Guidance Counselors, Curriculum Specialists, Substance Awareness Coordinators and members of the Child Study Teams shall report five work days before the teachers' first day of work.
 They shall work until June 30 unless there are more than five (5) days after the end of the students' school year in which case they shall work only five (5) days after the end of the students' school year. - Teachers shall have an early dismissal work day on the day before Thanksgiving and on the last day before the winter recess.